-- Ensuring that the organisation pursues its stated purpose as defined in its governing document, by developing and agreeing a long-term strategy - Ensuring that the organisation complies with its governing document (memorandum and articles of association), charity law, company law and any other relevant legislation or regulations - Ensuring that the organisation applies its resources exclusively in pursuance of its charitable objects (ie the charity must not spend money on activities that are not included in its own objects, however worthwhile or charitable those activities are) for the benefit of the public - Ensuring that the organisation defines its goals and evaluates performance against agreed targets - Safeguarding the good name and values of the organisation - Ensuring the effective and efficient administration of the organisation, including having appropriate policies and procedures in place and participating in identified training - Ensuring the financial stability of the organisation - Protecting and managing the property of the charity and ensuring the proper investment of the charity's funds - Following proper and formal arrangements for the appointment, supervision, support, appraisal and remuneration of the executive team
+- Ensuring that Queenscourt pursues its stated purpose as defined in its governing document, by developing and agreeing a long-term strategy. - Ensuring that Queenscourt complies with its governing document (memorandum and articles of association), charity law, company law and any other relevant legislation or regulations. - Ensuring that Queenscourt applies its resources exclusively in pursuance of its charitable objects (ie the charity must not spend money on activities that are not included in its own objects, however worthwhile or charitable those activities are) for the benefit of the public. - Ensuring that Queenscourt defines its goals and evaluates performance against agreed targets. - Safeguarding the good name and values of Queenscourt. - Ensuring the effective and efficient administration of Queenscourt, including having appropriate policies and procedures in place and participating in identified training. - Ensuring the financial stability of Queenscourt. - Protecting and managing the property of the charity and ensuring the proper investment of the charity's funds - Following proper and formal arrangements for the appointment, supervision, support, appraisal and remuneration of the executive team

 In addition to the above statutory duties, each trustee should use any specific skills, knowledge or experience they have to help the board of trustees reach sound decisions.
-This may involve scrutinising board papers, leading discussions, focusing on key issues, providing advice and guidance on new initiatives, or other issues in which the trustee has special expertise.
+This will include membership of Council committees or a subsidiary board and review of board papers.
+It may also involve leading discussions, focusing on key issues, providing advice and guidance on new initiatives, or other issues in which the trustee has special expertise.